PatSunter/credo/doc/credo-developer-notes.rst

 It's important to write unit tests for all new classes and to maintain and improve the suite for existing ones.
 Unittest is pretty easy to use and is well documented.

-.. note:: Currently the UWA unit test suite isn't well integrated into the SCons build system to build stgUnderworld, or the *Bitten* continuous integration system.
-These are both coming soon though.